killshot13/mybulma/README.md

     height="24">
 </a>

-## Customize bulma for Javascript apps.
+## Templated SASS variables for the Bulma CSS framework.

 ### Either use the default `scss` variables Bulma provides along with `node-sass` or apply your own branding for extra flair.